-The sun’s light, and all light, contains energy.
-Usually, when light hits an object the energy turns into heat, like the warmth you feel while sitting in the sun.
-But when light hits certain materials the energy turns into an electrical current instead, which we can then harness for power.
+The sun’s light and all light contains energy.
+Usually, when a light hits an object the energy turns into heat, like the warmth you feel while sitting in the sun.
+But when the light hits certain materials the energy turns into an electrical current instead, which we can then harness for power.

 Here’s the abridged answer: Sunlight on a photovoltaic module produces direct current (DC) electricity which is then converted to usable alternating current (AC) with the help of a device called an inverter.
 The inverter is then wired into your main service panel where it feeds the internal power grid.